Our Breast Cancer Research

 Against Breast Cancer funds groundbreaking cancer research to improve detection, treatment and increase survival after breast cancer diagnosis.
 The focus of our research is preventing secondary spread, the main cause of breast cancer related deaths.

 Investing in new cancer research

-how diet and lifestyle may increase or reduce the risk of secondary breast cancer developing to provide sound, evidence-based advice relevant to a UK population.
+how diet and lifestyle may increase or reduce your risk of developing secondary breast cancer, providing sound, evidence-based advice relevant to a UK population.

 how to design better tools for earlier diagnosis of secondary breast cancer to increase survival rates.